ruyisdk/support-matrix/ESP32C3/RT-Thread/README.md

 ```

 4. In Env, run `pkgs --update`, then use the `packages/SConscript` shown above.
 5. On Windows, apply the `sections.ld` change from pull request 11816.
-On this rev v1.1 board, also set `min_rev` to 0 as described above.
+On this rev v1.1 board, also run the script above so `builtin_imgs/bootloader.bin` is saved with `min_rev` 0.
 6. Build:

 ```